 The many lead mines in Wanlockhead thrived throughout the 1700s and 1800s.
 It is recorded that in 1876 no fewer than 274 men and boys were employed in the village's mines.
 Individual mines came and went depending on the viability of particular veins of lead, but the industry as a whole declined steeply in the early years of the 1900s and the mines in the village had effectively ceased to operate by the end of the 1930s.

-The Visitor Centre started life as the village's smiddy, before being developed into the museum in the 1980s.
+The visitor entre started life as the village's smiddy, before being developed into the museum in the 1980s.
 The hallmark of a really good museum is the extent to which is succeeds in meeting the differing needs and expectations of a wide range of visitors.
-The exhibition at Hidden Treasures has something for everyone, and it doesn't really matter whether you want a truly in-depth understanding, or whether you have an attention span that competes for brevity with your three year old grandson's: either way you will take a great deal away from your tour.
+The exhibition has something for everyone, and it doesn't really matter whether you want a truly in-depth understanding, or whether you have an attention span that competes for brevity with your three year old grandson's: either way you will take a great deal away from your tour.

 Those needing the full story will relish in the detailed information boards which look at every aspect of the geological background, the extraction of the lead ore, galena, and production of lead from the ore.
 Those here to look and feel rather than to read will enjoy the highly atmospheric way the exhibition area is broken down into a series of sets, many giving a strong impression of the claustrophobic working conditions of those employed in the industry.

-So far, so good, but there is far more to Hidden Treasures.
-Guided tours set off from the Visitor Centre to explore a real lead mine, to take in a set of miners' cottages and the nearby beam engine, and to visit what some might consider the jewel in the crown of the Museum of Lead Mining, the Miners' Library.
+So far, so good, but there is far more to the museum.
+Guided tours set off from the visitor centre to explore a real lead mine, to take in a set of miners' cottages and the nearby beam engine, and to visit what some might consider the jewel in the crown of the Museum of Lead Mining, the miners' library.

 It is natural to think and talk of "descending" a mine, but not here.
 The Lochnell Mine extends back into the hillside behind, perhaps rising slightly as it does so (to drain water?)
 Visitors don hard hats and walk for a couple of hundred yards into the mine, which is plenty far enough to appreciate that while it is wonderfully cool on a hot day, it is not somewhere you'd really want to wish on anyone as a working environment: and remember you are seeing it with the help of electric lights, not the guttering tallow candles available to the miners and the boys employed to bring out the ore.
 Visitors' progress into the mine stops at a gallery which was formed by the intersection of different mining operations, and in which you can seen "miners" at work.
 The mine continues far beyond this point, but the the length of tunnel that can be visited really give a superb feel for the environment.